 The areas covered by this are:

-Click on a GameObject in the list to view it in either the Project or the Scene viewAn interactive view into the world you are creating.
+When you click on an object in the Assets or Scene Memory list, it’s highlighted in the Project or Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

 See in Glossary.